Matthew-Hsu/PiPass/README.md

 * <a href="https://drive.google.com/folderview?id=0B8bbfqFbkJvVfk55dzhwWUZNUkNpQ2lXMHk3bnZXOUl5V2FlOTZqX2RmZE9OQWZQOEJZYjA&usp=sharing" target="_blank">Mirror 1 @ Google Drive</a>.
 * <a href="https://www.dropbox.com/sh/91rdhi212d1vqnj/AADKzZCSQg89t68nU5R_quu9a?dl=0" target="_blank">Mirror 2 @ Dropbox</a>.

 The PiPass image was built using <a href="https://minibianpi.wordpress.com/" target="_blank">Minibian</a>, a light weight image based on the Raspbian operating system.
+I have not tested PiPass on the Raspberry Pi B and the Raspberry Pi B+ models, but Minibian is backwards compatible and PiPass should be fine.
 The smallest SD card at my availability was 4GB, so a 4GB SD card will be required at minimum.
 The actual "real" size of everything is just a little over 500MB.

 If you are not sure on how to install an image onto your SD card, the following guide here does an excellent job in explaining how to do this for all three major platforms:
 * <a href="http://www.raspberrypi.org/documentation/installation/installing-images/" target="_blank">Installing Images</a>.